UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Casting Interruptions

-A spellcaster who is hit by an attack while casting a spell must make a saving throw.
-If he fails, the spell is lost (as if it were cast) and no effect takes place.
+A spellcaster who is hit by an attack while casting a spell must make a **WIL** saving throw.
+If he fails, no effect takes place.

 #### Moving and Missiles